The Bankrate promise

 For example, the Capital One Quicksilver Student Cash Rewards Credit Card lets cardholders earn a flat 1.5 percent cash back on regular purchases, plus 5 percent back on hotels and rental cars booked through Capital One Travel.
 Not only that, but new cardholders can earn a $100 cash bonus after spending $100 on purchases within three months of account opening — and there’s no annual fee.

 Another student card to consider with no annual fee is the Capital One SavorOne Student Cash Rewards Credit Card.
-This student card also offers a $100 cash bonus when you spend $100 within three months of account opening, and you also earn 3 percent cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target), 5 percent back on hotels and rental cars booked through Capital One Travel, 8 percent back on Capital One Entertainment purchases and Vivid Seats tickets and 1 percent back on all other purchases.
+This student card also offers a $100 cash bonus when you spend $100 within three months of account opening, and you also earn 3 percent cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target), 5 percent back on hotels and rental cars booked through Capital One Travel, 8 percent back on Capital One Entertainment purchases and 1 percent back on all other purchases.